 Space required for an island feature

 It’s also important that careful consideration is given to the space required to accommodate the island.
-The depth (front to back) of our islands are either 600mm or 900mm (nominal), with the overall width being governed by the size of your room.
+The average depths (front to back) of our islands are either 600mm or 900mm, with the overall width being governed by the size of your room.

 When planning your kitchen, you should be aware that an oversized island can make the kitchen appear small and cramped and the visual aesthetics aside, can make the everyday use of the kitchen impractical.
 As a general rule, we recommend that an island should be positioned a minimum of 900mm, and ideally 1200mm, from any adjacent base cabinets or walls.